eberban/eberban/books/refgram/src/introduction.md

 __Eberban__ is a [logical] [constructed language] aimed to satisfy the following goals :

-- __being simple :__ the Eberban grammar allows the manipulation of predicates with particles in a way that is close to the [higher-order logic] it translates into, while abstracting away the verbosity of explicitly providing variables as arguments of predicates.
+- __being simple :__ the Eberban grammar allows manipulating predicates with particles in a way that is close to the [higher-order logic] it translates into, while abstracting away the verbosity of explicitly providing variables as arguments of predicates.
 - __being regular :__ valid sentences are syntactically unambiguous.
 Most grammar rules rely on particles which are organised into families, each starting with a unique prefix.
 Many additional patterns are shared between